carterleseman/autowizard/README.md

 ### *Optional*: Steam Integration

 > [!NOTE]
-> This integration does not allow you to run multiple instances using separate Steam accounts.
-It is only for tracking playtime or displaying your game status.
+> This integration is for a single account only.
+It does not support running multiple instances using different Steam accounts.

 This feature is primarily intended for users who want to track their playtime or let friends know they are playing Wizard101 through Steam, while using the original launcher.